MyrtheMoringSF/Baise-AI/README.md

 3. Upload datasets in Environment
 4. Data preprocessing Training Dataset using Recipes (Data Manager) -> think of interesting features
 6. Model Creation + Deployment
+7. Evaluate quality of the model using Model Metrics
-7. Scoring Test Dataset using Recipes
+8. Scoring Test Dataset using Recipes
-8. Visualizing outcomes by creating Dashboard
+9. Visualizing outcomes by creating Dashboard